-Blended accounts are LivePerson accounts which use both Live chat and Web Messaging.
+Blended accounts are LivePerson accounts that use both Live chat and Web Messaging.

 For brands using the Conversational Cloud, there are currently two conversation types: